digdugdirk a month ago

 check it out: https://e2b.dev

-apignotti 2 days ago
+apignotti a month ago

 Does anyone know if there is work on the idea of letting MCP-like "servers" run on the client-side?
 I.e. in the same browser tab as ChatGPT or Claude?